Media Council upholds complaints against Indian news site - NZ Herald

 The Media Council has upheld complaints against community news site The Indian News for offensive reporting about a Massey University academic and his research on Hindu nationalist ideology.

-In a decision due to be published today, the Council said the Auckland-based publication had breached its ethical standards, expressed opinion under the guise of news and crossed the line into abusive personal attack.
+In a decision due to be published today, the Council said an article by the Auckland-based publication had breached its ethical standards, expressed opinion under the guise of news and crossed the line into abusive personal attack.

 "It is unsustainable to describe it as news," the decision read.

-The Indian News had published a named photo of Massey University Professor Mohan Dutta in a news article on September 16, suggesting he was part of a "gang of some smelly rats" bringing an "anti-Hindu tirade" to New Zealand.
+The Indian News published a named photo of Massey University Professor Mohan Dutta in a news report on September 16, suggesting he was part of a "gang of some smelly rats" bringing an "anti-Hindu tirade" to New Zealand.

 "In the Council's view it is clearly an expression of the writer's opinions rather than reporting of facts and is an attack on Professor Dutta (and others of like mind)," the decision said of the Indian News article.